eLearning

 Set Goals and Requirements

 Every project has goals and requirements that likely relate to business goals and employee performance.
-I mean, without project goals then what’s the point of even doing the project?
-With change management for tech, there’s likely an IT goal that relates to the business goal.
+Without project goals, what’s the point of even doing the project?
+With change management for tech, an IT goal is likely related to the business goal.

 So, you can look at it from a training goal that matches the project goal that matches IT goals that match the business goals.